alpacahq/user-docs/content/build-apps_services-with-alpaca/_index.md

 - Q: I have a request for a feature that is not listed in the [API documentation](https://docs.alpaca.markets/api-documentation/).
 How can I request a feature?
 - A: We’re always working on building a lot of exciting stuff here at Alpaca and the team continues to collect feature requests.
 Please submit the [request form](https://forms.gle/mUXFdKFvbKxPADjXA) and include your use case/request to help us determine next steps.

+<i>\* This is not an offer, solicitation of an offer, or advice to open a brokerage account. https://alpaca.markets/#disclosures </i>